The Serpent's Fall

 The table had two plates, each with a grilled cheese sandwich and fluffy scrambled eggs on the side.
 Beside each plate stood an open bottle of beer.
 On either side of each plate, a plastic knife and fork.

-When seated around the table, Jack said, “So, tell me what happened.”
+Once they’d sat down, Jack said, “So, tell me what happened.”

 She poked at the scrambled eggs with her fork.
-“Well…I attended a prayer meeting at Saint Peter’s a few blocks from here.”
+“Well… I attended a prayer meeting at Saint Peter’s a few blocks from here.”

 “Yes.
 I know the place,” Jack said.